 4.5 Desktop systems integrity

-Users may not install hardware or change equipment configurations on desktop PC systems without prior approval of the Office of Information and Instructional Technology.
+Users may not install hardware or change equipment configurations on desktop PC systems without prior approval of IIT.
 Users may not install software on desktop PC systems located in public computing facilities.
 Installation of software on assigned desktop systems will be subject to provisions outlined in section 4.11.

-4.6 Use of desktop systems - Users are responsible for the security and integrity of University information stored on assigned desktop systems.
+Users of computers on the university’s network are responsible for the security and integrity of University information stored on assigned desktop systems.
 This responsibility includes making regular backups, and controlling physical and network access to the machine.
 Users must protect passwords or other information that can be used to gain access to other campus computing resources.

 4.7 Access to facilities and information